Israel Blackburn: A Journey from Enslaved Person to Founder of Downers Grove |

 Old Northwest: Researching the Great

-Selected Programs by Michelle Bray Wilson Insights from MtDNA Case Studies *Premiering* Mitochondrial work is often treated as the downtrodden stepchild of DNA.
+Selected Programs by Michelle Bray Wilson Researching My Slovaks *NEW* Michelle has extensively researched her three immigrant ancestors from Slovakia, who came at the end of the 19th century to settle on the Bohemian Flats along on the Mississippi River in Minneapolis.
+Along the way Michelle has had several serendipitous finds and collected many, many stories that she will relate.
+This talk will also explore the available records, research sites and societies that will prove helpful to anyone researching Czechs, Slovaks, Hungarians and nearby populations, and many of the techniques for getting back to the ancestral village apply to anyone with old-world ancestors who came to the U.S. Insights from MtDNA Case Studies *NEW* Mitochondrial work is often treated as the downtrodden stepchild of DNA.
 Yet due to its extraordinary reach, MtDNA can yield insights not possible with other technologies.
 We will briefly explore MtDNA organization and inheritance, and then dive into four Mt case studies: one leading to Fort de Chartres, the first European settlement in Illinois, another focused on a Metis family from Montana, a third showing how MtDNA can assist autosomal analysis, and a fourth exploring a woman purported to be from the Ontario Metis of Drummond Island.
 I Did a DNA Test, Now What? - Learn how to put DNA to work for you to confirm and extend your lineage and breakdown longstanding brick walls in your family history research.
-Everything You Ever Wanted To Know about Genetic Genealogy *NEW* Just how is it possible that we share more than 98% of our DNA with the chimps but only 12.5% with our first cousins?
+Everything You Ever Wanted to Know about Genetic Genealogy Just how is it possible that we share more than 98% of our DNA with the chimps but only 12.5% with our first cousins?
 How do genetic genealogists solve cases that have stumped law enforcement for years?
 How was that "King in the Car Park" actually identified?
 Learn the answers to these questions and many more at this delightful and informative session, ideal for all types of civic groups, not just genealogists.
 Tracing Genealogy Through the French and Indian Wars *NEW* The French and Indian Wars (1688-1783), known as the Intercolonial Wars in Quebec, were a series of conflicts across what is today the US/Canadian border involving British, French and Dutch colonials and Native Americans.
 Of particular interest to genealogists are the thousands of persons taken captive from New England frontier villages and force marched or carried to Canada.
 We will tell the story of the four wars making up these conflicts and how to track the many children and their parents who were caught up as captives, mainly using the Deerfield raid of 1704 as an example.
-Bio-Parents for Peg and Donna: an Autosomal DNA Case Study An interactive, real-life autosomal case study to identify the bio-parents of two related adoptees.
+Bio-Parents for Peg and Donna: An Autosomal DNA Case Study An interactive, real-life autosomal case study to identify the bio-parents of two related adoptees.
 Learn how the processes of separating maternal and paternal relatives, marshalling support to gain access to locked trees, gathering necessary genealogical records, working up pedigrees, and narrowing down candidates actually works in practice.
 Every unknown parentage case involves two separate searches, one for each parent.
 While the bio-mother in this case was identified routinely, the bio-father was obscured behind an incorrectly attached (wrong) pedigree, mis-attributed parentage of a grandfather, and descendants resulting from a son and his mother who (re-)married siblings, resulting in higher than usual autosomal sharing among their descendants.
 Search angel work can be quite an adventure, and anyone serious about genetic genealogy is encouraged to become familiar with the methods required.
 Solid knowledge of the techniques involved provides firm footing for those wishing to use related methods to extend lineages back in time with the help of DNA.
 Following development at CAGGNI's DNA special interest group, this lecture was featured at Illinois State Genealogical Society's annual conference.
 The DNA segments we inherit from our common ancestors are what make DNA match lists possible.
 Studying these segments gives us a much more detailed and nuanced window into our inheritance and can even help us begin to re-construct the genomes of long-deceased ancestors.
 Learn how to use the chromosome browsers to advance your work, and how to think about and organize your own segments using tools such as DNA Painter.
 This lecture was first presented September 2022 at CAGGNI's GeneaQuest Conference.
 Structure of DNA and the Commercially Available Kits Learn the organization of DNA as applicable to the genealogist, how it

 varies from person to person, and what the various types of tests actually